mitranim/xhttp/readme-node.md

 ## Why

-* Lightweight: ≈250+ LOC, very few dependencies
+* Lightweight: ≈250+ LOC, very minimal dependencies
 * Convenient:
+  * has a convenient high level API
   * avoids callbacks and events, provides a promise/future API
-  * retains access to streaming
+  * retains access to streaming APIs
-  * provides response metadata in usable format
+  * provides response metadata in a usable format
-  * has a convenient high level API
-* Efficient (few layers of crap)
+* Efficient: few layers of crap

 ### Why not `request`